mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

   pip install mlflow[extras]

 ``[extras]`` will install additional dependencies required for this tutorial including `mlserver <https://mlserver.readthedocs.io/en/latest/>`_ and
 `scikit-learn <https://scikit-learn.org/stable/>`_.
-Note that scikit-learn is not required for deployment, just for training an example model for this tutorial.
+Note that scikit-learn is not required for deployment, just for training the example model used in this tutorial.

-You can check if mlflow is installed correctly by running:
+You can check if MLflow is installed correctly by running:

 .. code-block:: bash